-- ✓ Remove obstructions, such as furniture or piles of clothes, from heating registers and radiators.
+- Remove obstructions, such as furniture or piles of clothes, from heating registers and radiators.
 Air flow is important to efficient heating.
 In mobile homes, the vents are sometimes blocked with debris in the ducts below.
-Cleaning objects out can make a big difference in the air flow. - ✓ Make sure the fireplace damper is closed. - ✓ DO NOT use an oven as a heat source.
-As an auditor, look for alternatives-such as distribution repairs-that can eliminate this need. - ✓ Close off unused rooms in home.
-Be sure do advise household to close heat registers and keep the door shut. - ✓ Install switch and outlet gaskets on exterior walls.
+Cleaning objects out can make a big difference in the air flow. - ✓ Make sure the fireplace damper is closed when not in use. - ✓ DO NOT use an oven as a heat source.
+As an home energy assessor, look for alternatives-such as distribution repairs-that can eliminate this need. - Close off unused rooms in home.
+Be sure do advise household to close heat registers and keep the door shut. - Install switch and outlet gaskets on exterior walls.
 However, if the program will be installing wall insulation, this measure will not be necessary.